Project 240

 brakeswap052.JPG

 Another project that helped fill down time was the installation of PDM's poly urethane tension rod mounts.
 These mounts are liquid filled from the factory and will eventually leak.
-Once the bushing has deteriorated, the 240, as well as the 300ZX, will exhibit very bizarre handling characteristics.
-Braking will feel strange, and the car will steer itself through fast sweepers or lane changes on the highway.
-Along with all of the, the issue will cause improper tire wear.
+Once the bushings deteriorate, the 240 as well as the 300ZX will exhibit very bizarre handling characteristics.
+Braking will feel strange and the car will steer itself through fast sweepers or lane changes on the highway.
+Add to that some very poor tire wear.

-The solution can be to either replace the tension rod with the factory equivalent or go with an upgrade such as Whiteline's poly bushings.
+The solution can be to either replace the TC rod with the factory equivalent or go with an upgrade such as Whiteline's Ploy Bushings.

 More Maintenance

-With the new tension rods in place, it was apparent that I still had some quirky handling issues.
-Upon close inspection, it was obvious that my 195000 mile ball joints and tie rod ends were to blame.
-With a fresh set of parts, my 240 finally has confidence inspiring handing.
+With the new TC bushings in place, it was apparent that I still had some quirky handling issues.
+Upon close inspection it was obvious that my 195,000 mile ball joints and tie rod ends were to blame.
+With a fresh set of parts, my 240 finally had confidence inspiring handling

 DSC02968.JPG